Skip to content

-WebP to SVG Vectoriser — d3-contour Marching Squares + LAB k-means
+WebP to SVG Vectoriser — VTracer WASM, Lossy + Lossless WebP

 How to convert WebP to SVG

-- Drop a .webp file onto the tool or click to browse.
-The browser decodes the WebP (lossy via VP8 per RFC 6386 or lossless via LZ77 + Huffman per RFC 9649 §3) to an RGB(A) pixel array via getImageData.
+1. Drop a .webp file onto the tool or click to browse.
+The browser decodes the WebP (lossy via VP8 per RFC 6386 or lossless via LZ77 + Huffman per RFC 9649 §3) to an RGB(A) pixel array.

 Common use cases

-- Vectorising flat-colour WebP logos or icons (Posterize mode) for laser cutters, vinyl plotters, or vector editors that need extractable paths.
+• Vectorising flat-colour WebP logos or icons (Logo preset) for laser cutters, vinyl plotters, or vector editors.

-- Embedding a transparent WebP inside an SVG-only environment via Faithful mode — the ALPH chunk alpha round-trips byte-exactly into the SVG <image>.
+• Embedding a transparent WebP inside an SVG-only environment via Embed mode — the ALPH chunk alpha round-trips byte-exactly into the SVG `<image>`.

-- Generating sticker / decal artwork from a WebP photo: Faithful mode raster + Sobel outline overlay drives a cutter from the SVG paths while the raster shows the design.
+• Generating sticker / decal artwork from a WebP photo: Embed mode raster + Sobel edge outline drives a cutter while the raster shows the design.

-- Migrating a WebP-first asset pipeline back to SVG when stakeholder requirements demand vector editor compatibility (Posterize mode).
+• Migrating a WebP-first asset pipeline back to SVG when stakeholder requirements demand vector editor compatibility (Logo or Illustration preset).

 Frequently asked questions